DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/sortByGroupSummaryInfo/sortByGroupSummaryInfo.md

 ---

-After that, set the [groupColumn](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/sortByGroupSummaryInfo/groupColumn.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sortByGroupSummaryInfo/#groupColumn') option for objects in the **sortByGroupSummaryInfo** array.
-This option identifies the column that must be used in grouping in order that a particular summary-based sorting setting be applied.
-If you have omitted this option from an object, the sorting setting specified by this object will be applied regardless of the column used in grouping.
+After that, set the [groupColumn](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/sortByGroupSummaryInfo/groupColumn.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sortByGroupSummaryInfo/#groupColumn') property for objects in the **sortByGroupSummaryInfo** array.
+This property identifies the column that must be used in grouping in order that a particular summary-based sorting setting be applied.
+If you have omitted this property from an object, the sorting setting specified by this object will be applied regardless of the column used in grouping.

 ---
 #####jQuery